maierfelix/POGOserver/README.md

 You need at minimum [Node.js](https://nodejs.org/en/) version 6.x.
 Depending on your OS, you need to run either ``run-linux.sh`` or ``run-windows.bat`` from the root folder.

+## Docker setup

+1. Place the Dockerfile and a cfg.js in the same folder.
+2. Modify the cfg.js to your likings and don't forget add your credentials and possible to your own gmaps api.
+(DO NOT CHANGE THE PORT.
+IF YOU DO YOU NEED TO CHANGE IT IN THE Dockerfile ASWELL.)
+3. Create a container and run it.
+4. Connect your PoGo app with the server
+5. Enjoy:)